The Astromesh Ecosystem

 Layer 2 is the runtime engine that loads agents, connects to LLM providers, manages memory, and executes orchestration patterns (ReAct, PlanAndExecute, etc.).

-Layer 3 is the management layer — astromeshctl controls running nodes and clusters.
+Layer 3 is the management layer — astromeshctl controls running nodes and clusters; Leia drives them in natural language.

 Layer 4 is how you deploy the runtime.
-Pick the one that fits your infrastructure: Node for bare-metal/VM, Docker for containers, Helm for Kubernetes, or Orbit for cloud-managed infrastructure.
+Pick the one that fits your infrastructure: Node for bare-metal/VM, OS for a sealed appliance, Docker for containers, Helm for Kubernetes, Orbit for cloud-managed infrastructure, or Nexus for a multi-tenant platform.

 Next Steps